israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >
 >```

-And you can call its methods just like this
+And you can call its methods (Function-valued properties) just like this

  **_Code Examples_**
 >```